Anthonyma0706/brain_tf_app/README.md

 ## Features
 - The first tab generates a **cytoscape network graph**, displaying the input TFs, their target genes, the mutual target gene and gene pathway analysis.
 We color the input genes related to input tfs(purple nodes) in green.
 Further demonstration in terms of how to generate and manipulate the data required in the cytoscape network code is in the app_description.Rmd(html) file in this repository.
+- we use **plotly** package to make interactive plots using ggplot2 object in tab3, with fancy features such as hovering over the plot to see information and double click the color palatte of cell types at the right side to display that cell type ONLY,etc.

 ## Structure
 ### data